LaravelDaily/Laravel-Reservations-Course/course/09 - Registration to the Activity.md

 // ...
 ```

-In the Controller, we need to do a couple of things:
+In the Controller, we need to perform a couple of things:

-- If the user is a guest, redirect to the `register` route with the `activity` as a GET parameter.
+- If the user is a guest, redirect to the `register` route with the `activity` as a `GET` parameter.
-- Abort action if the authenticated user tries to register more than once.
+- Abort the action if the authenticated user tries to register more than once.
 - Attach activity for the user.
 - Send a Notification to the user.
-- And redirect to the `my activities` page with the success message.
+- And redirect to the `My activities` page with the success message.

 **app/Http/Controllers/ActivityRegisterController.php**:
 ```php